 SMM space is defined by its addressed SMM space and its DRAM SMM space.
 The addressed SMM space is defined as the range of bus addresses used by the processor to access SMM space.
 DRAM SMM space is defined as the range of physical DRAM memory locations containing the SMM code.
-SMM space can be accessed at one of three transaction address ranges: Compatible, High, and TSEG.
-The Compatible and TSEG SMM space is not remapped; therefore, the addressed and DRAM SMM space is the same address range.
-Since the High SMM space is remapped, the addressed and DRAM SMM space is a different address range.
-Note that the High DRAM space is the same as the Compatible Transaction address space.
+SMM space can be accessed at one of three transaction address ranges: Compatible, High and TSEG.
+The Compatible and TSEG SMM space is not remapped and therefore the addressed and DRAM SMM space is the same address range.
+Since the High SMM space is remapped the addressed and DRAM SMM space is a different address range.
+Note that the High DRAM space is the same as the Compatible Transaction Address space.
 Table 3-5 describes three unique address ranges.

-Table 3-6.
+Table 3-5.
 Pre-Allocated Memory Example for 64-MB DRAM, 1-MB VGA and 1-MB TSEG

-SMM Space Enabled Transaction Address Space DRAM Space (DRAM) Compatible (C) 000A_0000h to 000B_FFFFh 000A_0000h to 000B_FFFFh High (H) FEDA_0000h to FEDB_FFFFh 000A_0000h to 000B_FFFFh TSEG (T) (TOLUD-STOLEN 1 -TSEG) to TOLUD-STOLEN 1 (TOLUD-STOLEN1-TSEG) to TOLUD-STOLEN1
+SMM Space Enabled Transaction Address Space DRAM Space (DRAM) Compatible 000A_0000h to 000B_FFFFh 000A_0000h to 000B_FFFFh High FEDA_0000h to FEDB_FFFFh 000A_0000h to 000B_FFFFh TSEG (TOLUD-STOLEN-TSEG) to TOLUD-STOLEN (TOLUD-STOLEN-TSEG) to TOLUD-STOLEN

-1. STOLEN is for the 82946GZ only.
+1. STOLEN memory is only for the 82G31 GMCH.